Kidbrooke Station Square

 What's happened so far

 After starting works at the beginning of 2020 all operations were brought to a haltat the end of March due to the Covid-19 outbreak.
 However since 8th June the site has been open again, albeit with new safety measures e.g. social distancing, one way systems and extra sanitiser points.
 We and our demolition contractor John F Hunt will continue to monitor all Government advice and information from the Construction Leadership Council.

 What works are John F Hunt completing?

-John F Hunt have already, or will be, completing the following tasks; installing hoarding around the site, removing vegetation, removing any contaminates, piling (forming the foundations), laying in-ground services e.g. drainage before finally pouring the ground floor slab for the buildings.
+John F Hunt already has, or will be, completing the following tasks: installing hoarding around the site, removing vegetation, removing any contaminates, piling (forming the foundations), laying in-ground services, e.g. drainage, before finally pouring the ground floor slab for the buildings.

 A Tree Protection Order will be enforced on site so that a number of trees (mainly on the northern boundary) will be retained.
 While there were more trees originally on the site, these were surveyed and found to be of low quality, and had to be removed for the construction of the development.
 New tree species will be planted within the scheme which will support an overall increase in biodiversity.